COVID-19 (Coronavirus) Updates

 - City Lakes - see below for details on limited operations and capacities including the lottery system

 - Picnic Shelters - No new reservations will be made for the remainder of the shelter season at this time.
-Those using the shelters on a first-come, first-serve basis are required to comply with local and state restrictions including mass gathering size.
+Picnic shelters are currently available on a first-come, first-serve basis through August.
+Anyone using the picnic shelters is required to comply with local and state restrictions including mass gathering size.

 - Dog Parks - see below for additional details